SLKone/SLKone.github.io/_industries/retail-and-consumer-goods.md

   - "Supply chain disruptions and the need for resilience"
 landscape-conclusion: "These forces reshape consumer behaviors and business models, necessitating agile and innovative approaches."
 approach-title: "Our Approach"
-approach-intro: "SLKone adopts a comprehensive approach to retail and consumer goods challenges, integrating operational excellence with customer-centric strategies.
+approach-intro: "SLKone adopts a comprehensive approach to retail and consumer goods challenges, integrating operational excellence, customer-centric strategy, analytics, automation, and adoption.
 Our framework encompasses:"
 approach:
   - point: "Omnichannel Integration"
     description: "Unifying online and offline experiences"